MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/aad-b2c.md

 description: "You can use MSAL4J to sign-in users with social identities by using Azure AD B2C."
 ---

+# Use MSAL4J to sign-in users with social identities

 You can use MSAL4J to sign-in users with social identities by using [Azure AD B2C](https://aka.ms/aadb2c).
 AAD B2C is built around the notion of policies.
 In MSAL4J, specifying a policy translates to providing an authority.

 - When you instantiate the client application, you need to specify the policy in authority